-The State Water Resources Control Board (SWRCB) uses curtailments as a tool to help with the overall administration of the state's water rights system.
+The SWRCB uses curtailments as a tool to help with the overall administration of the State's water rights system.
 When there is insufficient water available to meet all the demand in a watershed, water right holders, starting with the most junior, are ordered to cease diverting surface water to protect the rights of more senior right holders.
 Upon notice of curtailment, the water rights holder must immediately reduce or stop taking water according to the terms of the curtailment.
 This vulnerability generally has a low frequency of occurrence within the RDCP due to the seniority of water rights in the region.
 However, during the recent drought, curtailments were issued on rights with seniority dating back to 1903, which was unprecedented in terms of seniority of the rights curtailed.
 Notably, Carmichael Water District, which has a 1915 date on its water right, was curtailed in both 2014 and 2015.
-The impact of curtailments is highly variable ranging from low to high.
+The City of Sacramento also experienced a curtailment of its Sacramento River water right, which is dated 1920.
+The impact of curtailments on RDCP agencies is highly variable ranging from low to high.

-Inconsistent Fluoridation Practices
+Differing Fluoridation Practices

-Inconsistent fluoridation practices was also identified as a potential limitation to sharing supplies as about half of the agencies fluoridate their water and the other half do not.
+Differing fluoridation practices was also identified as a potential limitation to sharing supplies as about half of the agencies fluoridate their water and the other half do not.
 As part of the RDCP development, a map of which systems are or are not fluoridated was created (Figure 3-3).